 Why hike Colca Canyon?

-Is Colca Canyon a difficult trek?
+Is hiking Colca Canyon difficult?

-Getting to Colca Canyon
+Getting from Arequipa to Colca Canyon

-Seeing the condors
+Seeing the condors at Colca Canyon

 If doing this trek alone, it can be more difficult to see the famous Andean Condor.
 The Cruz del Condor lookout is about an hour away from Cabanaconde by bus.
 If you do an organised tour, you will usually stop at Cruz del Condor before you reach Cabanaconde.
 From here you can see the birds flying around the canyon, usually early morning.
 If you really want to make this stop, you could take an early bus to Arequipa after your hike, get dropped off at the lookout and then hop on the next bus.
 During our 3 days I saw 3 condors, so you don’t necessarily need to visit the lookout.
 Just keep your eyes peeled, especially early morning.